Three-Wave Mixing Element with Quantum Paraelectric Materials: Nanofabrication

 \section{Nanofabrication}

-Our proposed design is a lumped element resonator formed by a parallel plate capacitor shunted by an external inductance, as in Ref.~\cite{zotova:2023}.
-A co-planar waveguide (CPW) structure \cite{davidovikj:2017}, shown for example om Fig.~\ref{fig:layout}, is able to leverage the same physics but with a weaker field confinement.
-In addition, the spatial dependence of the electric field within the CPW substrate complicates our theoretical treatment, because the relative orientation of the DC and RF electric fields will play a role in how much of the nonlinearity is activated.
-This effect is minimized for our lumped element capacitor design.
+Our proposed design is a lumped-element resonator formed by a parallel plate capacitor shunted by an external inductance, as in Ref.~\cite{zotova:2023}.
+A co-planar waveguide (CPW) structure \cite{davidovikj:2017}, shown for example in Fig.~\ref{fig:layout}, is able to leverage the same physics but with a weaker field confinement.
+In addition, the spatial dependence of the electric field within the CPW substrate complicates our theoretical treatment, because the relative orientation of the dc and rf electric fields will play a role in how much of the nonlinearity is activated.
+This effect is minimized for our lumped-element capacitor design.

 To create the requisite parallel capacitor, thin films of STO or KTO can be directly grown on a variety of substrates, even including directly on a metallic superconducting layer \cite{schlom:2015,boikov:2000}.
 Likely, homoepitaxial growth will not be a viable route due to the large dielectric constant of the substrate.
-Depending on the substrate, epitaxial mismatch strain (i.e. with silicon substrates) will degrade the low temperature dielectric properties.
+Depending on the substrate, epitaxial mismatch strain (i.e. with silicon substrates) will degrade the low-temperature dielectric properties.
 This can result in a lower tunability and alter the optimal operating temperature of the device.

-Oxide films can also be grown on water soluble buffer layers, allowing for layer transfer of the epitaxial thin films \cite{chen:2019}.
+Oxide films can also be grown on water-soluble buffer layers, allowing for layer transfer of the epitaxial thin films \cite{chen:2019}.
 Remote epitaxy on materials like graphene also can produce thin films \cite{yoon:2022}.
-Heterogeneous bonding and removal of the growth substrate (i.e. Silicon) is an alternate route to transfer films.
-Finally, bulk thinning of crystals is another potential pathway to create low-strain, bulk-like oxide thin films of a variety of substrates.
+Heterogeneous bonding and removal of the growth substrate (i.e. silicon) is an alternate route to transfer films.
+Finally, bulk thinning of crystals is another potential pathway to create low-strain, bulklike oxide thin films of a variety of substrates.
 Bonding methods can be interface-free and room temperature, compatible with existing devices on the substrate.
 Finally, to optimize performance, the tunability of the dielectric constant with field can be optimized with precise strain, doping, and isotope control.
 The exact coefficient of thermal expansion mismatch with the substrate will be critical.